virgesmith/neworder/docs/examples/hello-world.md

 ## Understanding the workflow and the output

-When using `Timeline.null()` the start time, end time and timestep are all zero, and there is a single step, and a single checkpoint at step 1.
+When using `NoTimeline()` the start time, end time and timestep are all zero, and there is a single step, and a single checkpoint at step 1.

 First we get some information about the environment, and confirmation of the initialisation parameters: